 The NEM system, then, refers to the interactions not just of the central nervous system, endocrine system, and metabolism, but the interplay of all organs and systems in the body.
 This includes the immune system, the cardiovascular system, and the respiratory system.
 Anything that happens in one part of the body will directly affect every other part.

-Some of the mycotoxins produced by molds are neurotoxic, producing a variety of central nervous system and mold toxicity symptoms.
+Some of the mycotoxins produced by molds are neurotoxic, producing a variety of central nervous system symptoms.
 Indeed, nearly three-quarters of all people who have been exposed to toxic mold display some degree of neurotoxicity.
 One of the reasons for this is because mycotoxins have a unique ability to access the brain.
 Many toxins are prevented from reaching the brain by the blood-brain barrier.
 However, the olfactory system, the sense of smell, has a direct line of communication to the brain.

 This means inhaled toxins, even those with no detectable odor, also have a direct line to the brain.
 Some research has found that mycotoxins may even be able to access the brain via the optic nerve.
 These pathways allow mold to cause chronic sinusitis and even brain complications.